sam2829/project-4-royal-sam/README.md

 ## Deployment

-**GitHub**
+***GitHub***

 This project was developed by using a specialized code institute template which is set up to run in Codeanywhere.

-* Once loaded the template provided by code institute, in the top right of the file click on the green drop-down menu labelled "code".
+- Once loaded the template provided by code institute, in the top right of the file click on the green drop-down menu labelled "code".
-* Then select HTTPS.
+- Then select HTTPS.
-* Next copy the URL given to you.
+- Next copy the URL given to you.
-* Next, I loaded up the Codeanywhere and clicked on "new workspace" at the top of the page.
+- Next, I loaded up the Codeanywhere and clicked on "new workspace" at the top of the page.
-* In the repository URL, paste in the URL copied from the GitHub account.
+- In the repository URL, paste in the URL copied from the GitHub account.
-* Next click on create and the bottom right of the page.
+- Next click on create and the bottom right of the page.

-**Version Control**
+***Version Control***

 For version control the following steps were made:

-* If any changes were made to my Codeanywhere project.
+- If any changes were made to my Codeanywhere project.
-* First files were made ready for commit with command - git add filename or git add . to add all files.
+- First files were made ready for commit with command - git add filename or git add . to add all files.
-* To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occurred.
+- To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what hanges have occurred.
-* To then move the changes to GitHub, use the following command - git push
+- To then move the changes to GitHub, use the following command - git push

-**Deployment to Heroku**
+***Deployment to Heroku***

 For deployment to Heroku the following steps were made: